LappleApple/awesome-leading-and-managing/Leadership-Forums.md

 ## Leadership Forums
-Places to ask questions or discuss leadership topics with others
+*Places to ask questions or discuss leadership topics with others.*

 ### Slack Workspaces